 How do you make a delicious potato salad?

 Start with a tasty potato.
-Creamer potatoes are flavourful, mature potatoes, and densely nutritious.
-To a make a delicious potato salad, I’d start with Creamer potatoes (plus they cook in 5 minutes in the microwave or boiled for 15 minutes) and build from this solid foundation.
+Baby potatoes are flavourful and densely nutritious.
+To a make a delicious potato salad, I’d start with potatoes (plus they cook in 5 minutes in the microwave or boiled for 15 minutes) and build from this solid foundation.

 From there it’s all about the sauce and seasoning for the potato salad.
 Here we’ve used Greek yogurt and mayo for a healthier take on a potato salad dressing, but if you can’t bear to go without sour cream feel free to swap out the yogurt.